-The CRA is purchasing the property at 93-99 Bishop Allen Drive in order to preserve a building long called "nonprofit row" as affordable nonprofit office and program space.
+The CRA has recently purchased the property at 93-99 Bishop Allen Drive in order to preserve a building long called "Nonprofit Row" as affordable nonprofit office and program space.
 The property is fully occupied with long-tenured nonprofit tenants who plan to remain in the building.
-The CRA will be gathering input from current tenants and other stakeholders in order to develop a nonprofit center in the building: a property that will provide affordable nonprofit office space, but also additional amenities that can be accessed by building tenants as well as other Cambridge-based nonprofit organizations.
-Additional information about the building's tenants and the importance of this building for the services they provide can be found in Appendix B, which is a public disclosure document the CRA provided to the Commonwealth of Massachusetts under MGL 30B about its intent to purchase real estate.
+The CRA will be gathering input from current tenants and other stakeholders in order to enhance the functionality of the office space for community service nonprofits.
+The CRA plans to develop the property into a robust nonprofit center: a site that will provide affordable nonprofit office space, but also additional amenities that can be accessed by building tenants as well as other Cambridge-based nonprofit organizations.
+The first step of this work is to provide a building wide update to the mechanical systems, improve the buildings accessibility and circulation, and if possible enhance the efficiency of space.
+Additional information about the building's tenants and the importance of this building for the services they provide can be found in Appendix B.